SSSSSXIA/Patent_benchmark/README.md

-# SBDD Benchmark

-**A decision-centric framework for benchmarking generative AI in structure-based drug design**
+#  decision-centric framework for benchmarking generative AI in structure-based drug design

-This package implements the three-stage evaluation framework described in:

-> *"A decision-centric framework for benchmarking generative AI for structure-based drug design"*
+This package implements the three-stage evaluation framework described in: *"A decision-centric framework for benchmarking generative AI for structure-based drug design"*.
->

 Each stage mirrors a real medicinal chemistry decision point: